-NAME OF COURSE: World History LENGTH OF CLASS: Two semesters PREREQUISITE: Those who qualify
+NAME OF COURSE: World History

 In this course, students will study the Middle Ages through the Industrial Revolution during first semester and then study the 19th and 20th centuries during second semester.
 As this is a resource class, the course may discuss other eras for background information to help students better comprehend the curriculum.
 Students will be shown understanding of trends in history and the spread of knowledge and technology around the world.